BACP Private Practice aims to:

 - raise the profile of private practice within BACP, and through BACP with employers, agencies and government, by being the ‘voice’ of counsellors in private practice

-Lesley Ludlow, Deputy Chair
+Lesley Ludlow, Past Chair

 I live and practice in South London and today work entirely in private practice as a counsellor and supervisor.